Testing conditional independence under isotonicity: Proof of the results from Section

 \section{Proof of the results from Section~\ref{sec:power}}

 In this section, we prove the results presented in Section~\ref{sec:power}.
 Throughout this appendix, we assume that the statistic $T$ admits the form in \eqref{def:sum-of-psi} with $\psi(x,x') = x-x'$, and that $\Ycal=\Zcal=\R$; the partial ordering $\preceq$ for $Z$ will simply be the usual ordering $\leq$ on $\R$.
 The organization of this appendix is as follows. \begin{itemize} \item We begin in Appendix~\ref{app:general_power} by proving finite sample and asymptotic upper and lower bounds on the conditional power of \textnormal{\texttt{PairSwap-ICI}} test for any valid matching and weighting scheme, and any statistic $T$ of the form \eqref{def:sum-of-psi} with a shared linear kernel $\psi(x,x')=x-x'$. \item Next, in Appendix~\ref{app:power-oracle}, we specialize these results to the oracle matching under two cases: one assuming access to oracle knowledge of $\mu$ (i.e., Theorem~\ref{thm:oracle-matching-asymptote}) and another with $\mu$ estimated from data (i.e., Theorem~\ref{thm:oracle-matching-estimated-mu}). \item Then, we shift our attention to the partially linear Gaussian models in \eqref{model:partial_linear_model}.
-In Appendices~\ref{app:power-neighbour} and~\ref{app:power-cross-bin} we prove the asymptotic behavior of conditional power for neighbour matching (Theorem~\ref{thm:neighbour_matching}) and for cross-bin matching (Theorem~\ref{thm:cross_bin_matching}), respectively. \item In Appendix~\ref{app:lemma-from-section-power} we prove the corollaries and lemmas from Section~\ref{sec:power}. \item In Appendix~\ref{app:IMM} we introduce an oracle matching, namely isotonic median matching, and discuss a key property of the same, which allows us to prove the results in Appendix~\ref{app:power-oracle}. \item Finally, in Appendix~\ref{app:lemmas-from-appendix-c1c4} we prove the lemmas used in Appendices~\ref{app:general_power}--\ref{app:power-cross-bin}. \end{itemize} \paragraph{Notation.} For a matching $\{(i_1,j_1),(i_2,j_2),\ldots,(i_L,j_L)\} \in \mathcal{M}_n(\bZ)$ and a vector $\bV = (V_1,\ldots,V_n) \in \R^{n}$, we define $\Delta \bV = (\Delta_1\bV,\ldots,\Delta_{L}\bV) \in \R^{L}$ with entries $\Delta_\ell \bV:=V_{i_\ell}-V_{j_\ell}$.
-Given any vector~$\bf{v}$, we write $\bf{v}^+$ to denote the vector with $i$th component $v_{i+} =\max\{v_i,0\}$.
-We write $\bf{a}\circ \bf{b}$ for the Hadamard product of vectors $\bf{a}$, $\bf{b}$ of the same dimension, with $i$th component $a_i\cdot b_i$.
+In Appendices~\ref{app:power-neighbour} and~\ref{app:power-cross-bin} we prove the asymptotic behavior of conditional power for neighbor matching (Theorem~\ref{thm:neighbour_matching}) and for cross-bin matching (Theorem~\ref{thm:cross_bin_matching}), respectively. \item In Appendix~\ref{app:lemma-from-section-power} we prove the corollaries and lemmas from Section~\ref{sec:power}. \item In Appendix~\ref{app:IMM} we introduce an oracle matching, namely isotonic median matching, and discuss a key property of the same, which allows us to prove the results in Appendix~\ref{app:power-oracle}. \item Finally, in Appendix~\ref{app:lemmas-from-appendix-c1c4} we prove the lemmas used in Appendices~\ref{app:general_power}--\ref{app:power-cross-bin}. \end{itemize}